htruon5/AWS_Comprehend/README.md

 3. Common words or phrases contained in titles that may not be unique to the creative work in question can make it difficult for the algorithm to differentiate them.
 (Example: Of Mice and Men)
 4. Context plays a significant role in determining whether a given phrase refers to a creative work title or not, and NLP algorithms may struggle to accurately interpret contextual cues.
 (Example: 1984)
 ## Hidden variables
 When recognizing titles of creative works, the performance of Amazon Comprehend is significantly influenced by capitalization, conventionality of the title’s linguistics constitute, and titles spelling.
-We will create different datasets catered to these features of texts and evaluate Amazon Comprehend on these inputs.
+We will create different datasets catered to these features of texts and evaluate Amazon Comprehend on these inputs..

 ## Data Collection